The Isle of Love: Release and different versions

-The original film was titled Over the Rhine and was an anti German propaganda piece starring Julian Eltinge, a transvestite actor, who was extremely popular at the time.
+The original film was titled Over the Rhine and was an anti-German propaganda piece starring Julian Eltinge, a female impersonator, who was extremely popular at the time.
 Filmed in 1918 Over the Rhine, it was shelved without release as World War I ended before it could go into distribution.

 Two years later the film was recut and titled An Adventuress.
-How it was recut is unknown, however, the film was not well received.
+How it was recut is unknown; however, the film was not well received.
 In 1922, after Valentino rose to fame with The Four Horsemen of the Apocalypse, and Virginia Rappe had died in what became a scandal, the film was released once again under the title The Isle of Love.

 The Isle of Love featured a poorly spliced-together story, which mostly intended to cash in on Valentino's newfound fame despite his original role being quite small, and also on the fallout from Rappe's death.
 This led to shots of him being repeated several times nonsensically; and including his character for no apparent reason.
 The Isle of Love cut is the only version of the film still in existence, and bears little resemblance to the original Over the Rhine storyline.
 The final cut was a commercial failure much like An Adventuress.

 The Isle of Love has yet to be released on DVD or home video, but a complete print of that version survives at the UCLA Film and Television Archive.